anatoliifrolov/postgres-cxx-client/README.md

 to leave the connection in a valid state ready for reuse.
-As a consequence the destructor can block for a short period of time until all the results are taken, but it normally shouldn't be an issue assuming proper library use.
+As a consequence the destructor can block for a short period of time until all the results are taken, but it normally shouldn't be an issue assuming the proper library use.

 You can't have multiple active sends simultaneously.
 Either receive the results until `isDone()` gives true